AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

+Text-to-image has several mainstream settings: generation, editing, and personalized image synthesis, which we discuss below.
+A visual summary is shown in Figure \ref{figure:text_to_image}.

-In the text-to-image task, the goal is to generate images corresponding to a given textual description.
+\textbf{Text-to-Image Generation.} In the text-to-image task, the goal is to generate images corresponding to a given text description.
 Text-to-image is a popular direction that has attracted a lot of attention, and many developments have been made over the years.
 In general, these developments can be categorized as: GANs, Autoregressive Transformers, and DMs.
+We discuss these developments, especially in terms of

+how they bridge the modalities.
+Note that these techniques are often foundational works in cross-modality generation, and are often the foundation for other non-image-based cross-modality generation as well.
+A comparison between representative works can be found in Table \ref{table:text2image_methods}.